 We or a CRA (in their fraud prevention role) may allow law enforcement agencies to access your personal information.
 This is to support their duty to detect, investigate, prevent and prosecute crime.

 CRAs can keep personal information for different lengths of time.
-They can keep your information for up to six years if they find a risk of fraud or money-laundering.
+For example, they can keep your information for up to six years if they find a risk of fraud or money-laundering.

 The information we have for you or your business is made up of what you tell us, and information we collect when you use our services, or from third parties we work with.